Top 150 Frequently Asked Core Java Interview Question

 1. Iterator can be used for traversing Set, List and Map.

-2. For the traversing of the list the ListIterator can only be used for this purpose only.
+2. For the traversing of the list the ListIterator can only be used.

 38. Difference between TreeSet and SortedSet?